jk-oster/ddev-opencode/README.md

 ## Opencode

 [Opencode](https://opencode.ai/) is installed inside the DDEV container and is accesible using `ddev opencode`.
-When you first run, you will be prompted to do this interactively.
-Your configuration will be stored in `.ddev/opencode.jsonc` and `.ddev/.opencode/`, and will be persisted across restarts.
+Your configuration will be stored in `.ddev/.opencode` (symlinked to `~/.config/opencode` in the web container), and will be persisted across restarts.

-You can copy in an existing `.ddev/opencode.jsonc`, for example if you want to use an existing key, or allowed functions etc.
+You can copy in an existing `opencode.jsonc`, for example if you want to use an existing configuration, mcps, permissions,...

 ## Installation
 ```sh
 ddev add-on get jk-oster/ddev-opencode
 ```

+## Usage

+### Laravel Boost

+Enable the Laravel Boost MCP server in `.ddev/.opencode/opencode.jsonc`

 ## Acknowledgement